serverless/blog/posts/2018-09-11-use-cloudflare-workers-serverless-framework-add-reliability-uptime-faas.md

  `serverless template --create cloudflare-workers --path new-project`

-The `--path` should be set to whatever you would like to call your project. `cd` into your new project folder.
+The `--path` should be set to whatever you would like to call your project. `cd` into your new project folder and run `npm install`.

 Next, we can deploy a simple hello world: